cddmp/enum4linux-ng/README.md

 - PyYaml
 - impacket

+For a faster processing of YAML, also install `libyaml`.
+LibYAML is a YAML parser/emitter written C, which is much faster than its Python implementation.
+If installed, the tool will automatically use it.

 Some examples for specific Linux distributions installations are listed below.
 Alternatively, distribution-agnostic ways (python pip, python virtual env and Docker) are possible.

 ### Linux distribution specific
+For all distributions below, `libyaml` is already a dependency of the corresponding PyYaml package and will be therefore installed automatically.
 #### ArchLinux

 ```console